Application and Reporting Procedures

 - Preliminary project budget – Include requested amount from The Cameron Foundation and other financial resources, pending or committed, to the proposed project.

-Please note: Although Sacred Landmarks Grants are awarded through the Foundation’s General Grants program, applications are required to follow separate application instructions, including completion of an application form.
+Please note: Although Sacred Landmarks Grants are awarded through the Foundation’s General Grants program, applicants are required to follow separate application instructions, including completion of an application form.
 To access the Sacred Landmarks Grants guidelines and application procedures, click here.

 The responses that you entered in the Organization Information and the Letter of Intent sections of the LOI will automatically transfer into the Proposal form.
 Except as noted above, you will have the opportunity to edit those responses when completing the Proposal.